 The Oxnard College Fire Technology Program educates students interested in careers in Emergency Service.
 This Program gives students the understanding and concepts to deal effectively with the social, economic, and technical aspects of fire and emergency response.
-The Program provides state of the art education, training, resources, certification and leadership which in-turn enhances professionalism and strengthens the capability of responders while they protect California from the devastation of fire, environmental, natural, and man-made emergencies.
+The Program provides state of the art education, training, resources, certification and leadership which in-turn enhances professionalism and strengthens the capability of responders while they protect California from the devastation of fire, environmental, natural, and other emergencies.

 Graduates are prepared to enter the field of fire technology as a firefighter trained to perform such emergency duties as fire suppression, rescue, medical services, hazardous materials mitigation, and other duties as assigned.
 Non-emergency assignments include fire prevention, public education, training, station and equipment maintenance, and other related tasks.